Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Build Your Resume

 This isn’t only an option for retired or retiring physicians.
-Many doctors accept locum work at the beginning or middle of their careers, too.
+Many doctors accept locum physician jobs at the beginning or middle of their careers, too.

 Some use locum positions as a way to build their resume and evaluate future practice opportunities.